 Let’s say you’ve just found a giant stack of family photos and old home movies in your basement.
-You know the quality won’t last, the images and tapes have already started to degrade, so you have decided to digitize your images to preserve them safely.
+You know the quality won’t last, the images and tapes have already started to degrade, so you have decided to digitize your photos and videos to preserve them safely.

 One question we hear a lot from our customers at this point in the process is: “How do I know what format to ask for upon return?”

-At PhotoLounge, we have a few options — each with their own pros and cons.
+At PhotoLounge, we have a few options when converting film, photos, and slides — each with their own pros and cons.

 That’s why we always recommend our third option: digital download via Dropbox.
 This offers more freedom and options for you upon return: